Rockies vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Rockies Recent Betting Performance

-- The Rockies have fallen short of covering the runline in the two of their past 10 matchups that had a set spread.
+- The Rockies have not covered the spread in any of their last 10 contests (two of those games had a spread).

 Rockies Betting Records & Stats

-- Colorado has a record of 12-28, a 30% win rate, when it's set as an underdog of +140 or more by bookmakers this season.
+- Colorado has a record of 11-25 in games where oddsmakers have it as underdogs of at least +145 on the moneyline.

-- Bookmakers have implied with the moneyline set for this matchup that the Rockies have a 41.7% chance of pulling out a win.
+- The moneyline set for this matchup implies the Rockies have a 40.8% chance of walking away with the win.

-- Colorado and its opponents have gone over the total this season in 32 of its 73 opportunities.
+- So far this season, Colorado and its opponents have hit the over in 32 of its 74 games with a total.

 - In 14 games with a line this season, the Rockies have a mark of 8-6-0 against the spread.